Now Reading

 Heart Chakra

 The heart chakra is associated with the air element, which is expansive and light.
-It is connected to our emotional body and our ability to feel love, empathy, and kindness.
+It is connected to our emotional body and the ability to feel love, empathy, and kindness.

-It governs our ability to give and receive love, and to form and maintain healthy relationships.
+It governs our ability to give and receive love and form healthy relationships.

 Open heart chakra

 When the heart chakra is balanced and open, we feel a sense of love, compassion, and connection with ourselves and others.
-We are able to give and receive love freely, and we have healthy relationships with those around us.
+We can give and receive love freely and have healthy relationships with those around us.

-We also have a deep sense of empathy and compassion for others and are able to connect with them on a deeper level.
+We also have a deep sense of empathy and compassion for others and can connect with them more deeply.

 Closed heart chakra